-If you're using the most recent version of Money, you can skip to the next step.
+If you're using Microsoft Money 2007, 2008, or Money Plus Deluxe, you can skip to the next step.

 Download and install the software, then let it convert the data from the earlier version of Money that you've been using.

 If You Already Use Quicken

 - Next, click on File, File Import, and Microsoft Money File.
 A window should pop up with the Money data file in it.
 If this is the case, double click on the Money file and start the conversion.
 If the file isn't listed in the pop-up window, then navigate to where it's saved and select it.

 If You Haven't Entered Transactions Into Quicken

 Quicken will find your .mny Money data file and will start converting it.
 If you have multiple Money data files that you want to convert, follow the steps for "If You Already Use Quicken" above to create new folders for the remaining data files.

-- While the file is converting, you may see one or more error messages about account names, payee memos or other items being truncated, although you shouldn't if you've followed all of the previous steps.
-Quicken will offer a Review Log if there are any problems with data conversion.
-Read it to see if you'll need to fix any category or account names.
+While the file is converting, you may see one or more error messages about account names, payee memos, or other items being truncated, although you shouldn't if you've followed all of the previous steps.
+Quicken will offer a Review Log if there are any data conversion problems.
+Read the log to see if you'll need to fix any category or account names.
 You can also get to the Review Log by clicking on File, Log Files, Microsoft Money File Import Results.

 After the conversion completes, you'll see Read Next Steps.
 Click on this and read the instructions given.

 Your Microsoft Money data should now be imported into a Quicken data file.
 Next, review account and payee information to make sure it converted properly.
 You'll likely need to make some adjustments since Quicken can't convert all characteristics of Microsoft Money accounts, including some business-specific data.